by Bill McBride on 5/31/2016 08:36:00 AM

 The BEA released the Personal Income and Outlays report for April:

 Personal income increased $69.8 billion, or 0.4 percent ...in April, according to the Bureau of Economic Analysis.
 Personal consumption expenditures (PCE) increased $119.2 billion, or 1.0 percent.The following graph shows real Personal Consumption Expenditures (PCE) through April 2016 (2009 dollars).
 Note that the y-axis doesn't start at zero to better show the change.

 Real PCE -- PCE adjusted to remove price changes -- increased 0.6 percent in April, in contrast to a decrease of less than 0.1 percent in March. ...
 The price index for PCE increased 0.3 percent in April, compared with an increase of 0.1 percent in March.
 The PCE price index, excluding food and energy, increased 0.2 percent, compared with an increase of 0.1 percent.

 The April PCE price index increased 1.1 percent from April a year ago.
 The April PCE price index, excluding food and energy, increased 1.6 percent from April a year ago.

 Click on graph for larger image.

 The dashed red lines are the quarterly levels for real PCE.

-The increase in personal income was slightly higher than expected, The change in PCE was below the 0.2% increase consensus.
+The increase in personal income was at consensus expectations.
+And the increase in PCE was above the consensus.
+A solid start for Q2.